My favourite software and hardware tools

 Qualitative data analysis:

-- ConnectedText (CT) – a personal (or desktop) wiki, database for notes, outliner, writing tool and whatever else you make of it.
-It has not been marketed as a dedicated CAQDAS tool (such as Atlas.ti or NVivo), however being the flexible tool that it is I have been using it as my main CAQDAS solution (I was an NVivo user before).
-My intention is to explain how I do that on this blog, (an earlier version of my description of how I use CT for qualitative data analysis was posted on the Outliner Software forum).
+- ConnectedText (CT) – a personal (or desktop) wiki, database for notes (i.e. Zettelkasten), outliner, writing tool, diary application, and whatever else you make of it.
+It has not been marketed as a dedicated CAQDAS tool (such as Atlas.ti or NVivo), however being the flexible tool that it is I have used it as my main CAQDAS solution (I was an NVivo user before).
 To run CT on a Mac or iPad see this, for Linux, see this.

-- Surfulater – for capturing, storing and organising web page content on the PC (could do this with CT as well but I prefer to keep web content separate from my written notes).
+- Surfulater – for capturing, storing and organising web page content on the PC (I prefer to keep web content separate from my other notes).

 - ABBYY Screenshot Reader [used to be FREE; it may also come as bonus with FineReader Pro] – for extracting text from screenshots (or scanned PDFs) using OCR (though it has some other capture features as well).

-- Greenshot [FREE] – open source screenshot tool with editor for annotations.
+- Screenshot Captor [FREE/DONATIONWARE] – sophisticated but easy-to-use screenshot tool with editor for annotations.

 - Olympus Digital Voice Recorder WS-331M with Olympus RS28 foot control (for transcription) – these models are probably very out of date, however they’ve served me well and are still functioning perfectly after many years.
 I use Olympus DSS Player Plus 7 transcription software and felt no need to upgrade.